04 Apr Why are Hospital Cleanrooms Important in Modern Healthcare?

 In hospitals, some areas need tighter security against infectious agents than others.

 Positive pressure rooms offer one such solution.
 They use pressure differentials to make sure that air from surrounding rooms cannot enter.
-A positive pressure room will have higher pressure than the surrounding rooms, which will push air outside the room if there is a breach.
+A positive pressure room will have higher pressure than the surrounding rooms, and will push air outside the room if there is a breach.

 In an operating room, for example, positive pressure may be used to make sure air from adjoining rooms cannot carry in dangerous pathogens.
 The air will instead flow out of the operating room and into the adjoining room, protecting patients from infections.